 Experiencing dark or black stool during pregnancy is common and often not a cause for concern.
 In most cases, it can be attributed to factors such as dietary supplements, certain foods, food dyes, medications, or changes in digestion due to pregnancy (1).
 While avoiding the trigger may restore the stool color to normal, it is generally not advised unless underlying health issues exist.

 However, if you experience any other symptoms or concerns, you may seek your doctor’s opinion during prenatal care, as certain conditions may signal health concerns that need medical attention.
-Read on to understand the reasons for black stool during pregnancy, how to prevent it, and when to seek medical care.
+Read our medically reviewed post to know the common causes of black stool during pregnancy, and when you should seek medical advice.

 Common Causes Of Black Stool During Pregnancy